hophamlam/initial-ubuntu/README.md

 ssh your-account@your-remote-server-ip
 ```

-If you can log in without input password, you good
+If you can log in without input password, you good and **from now you should exit root user ssh session and using** `ssh user@your-server`

 **Docker and Docker-Compose**